Simplifying Trust Bank's Onboarding

 Giving users a quick win helps build early momentum, makes it easier to get started.
 However, doing just one easy task doesn’t ensure they’ll stay engaged, and they may skip over tasks that are more important or urgent.

 To address the individual flaws of both solutions, we decided to combine them so they could complement each other effectively.
-In the new onboarding flow we present a few small but important tasks first, then present the less important ones with an option to do them later.
+In the new onboarding flow we present a few small but important tasks first, then the required ones and finally the optional tasks which are shown as reminders if skipped.

 To address the individual flaws of both solutions, we decided to combine them so they could complement each other effectively.
-In the new onboarding flow we present a few small but important tasks first, then present the less important ones with an option to do them later.
+In the new onboarding flow we present a few small but important tasks first, then the required ones and finally the optional tasks which are shown as reminders if skipped.

 Takeaways